jondyer/cs1653-2017fa-jbd29-mar257-zds14/doc/usage.md

 ## Resetting the Group or File Server ##

-To reset the Group Server, delete the file 'ServerList.bin' and any assosciated KeyPair files.
+To reset the Group Server, delete the file 'ServerList.bin' and any associated KeyPair files.
-To reset the Group Server, delete the files 'UserList.bin' and 'GroupList.bin' and any assosciated KeyPair files.
+To reset the Group Server, delete the files 'UserList.bin' and 'GroupList.bin' and any associated KeyPair files.
-To reset a File Server, delete the 'FileList.bin' file and the 'shared_files/' directory and any assosciated KeyPair files.
+To reset a File Server, delete the 'FileList.bin' file and the 'shared_files/' directory and any associated KeyPair files.